CSRF vulnerabilities: How to exploit and how to defend

 This method is way harder to get right than the others, and I don't recommend implementing it yourself but using a popular library, such as github.com/gorilla/csrf for Go.

 Want to learn more about applied security?
-Get my book Black Hat Rust.
+Get my course Black Hat Rust.